A visual documentation of Kentuckians who work, worship and live along the historic Dixie Highway.

 Kentuckians like their Friday night live country music, the freshest vegetables from roadside produce stands, the thrill of the barter for good livestock, the hugs from close friends met at weekly worship and slow mornings at southern-style diners.
 But they are also not afraid to change, adapting to keep the southern hospitality and Kentucky traditions alive and well despite the industrialization of a society always needing to move forward and faster.

 The concept of a road holding this much importance provides a unique snapshot of Kentucky life.
-This road remains the lifeblood leading to the heart of Kentucky, and the remaining communities along Dixie keep that heart beating by upholding traditions, day in and day out.
+This road is the lifeblood threading the heart of Kentucky; the remaining communities along Dixie keep that heart beating by upholding traditions, day in and day out.

 Dixie Highway follows a natural path linking the Midwest to the South, first beaten into the ground by the traveling herds of buffalo.
 The path attracted humans as well who followed their food while living off the land.
 Time passed, and more feet, hooves and wheels forced the trail to widen as more people flooded the land, eventually giving the road its first name: Louisville & Nashville Turnpike.